How to write a book report? This question haunts many students and the answer is never quite as straightforward as some of them hope.

 If you can execute all the steps mentioned above, it shouldn’t take you long to prepare a book report.
 Of course, these steps only tell you how to write a book report.
 They don’t answer an even more important question: how to write a college level book report.
 College book reports are far more complicated than their high school counterparts.
 This is because teachers expect college students to manifest a more sophisticated thought process.

-For that reason, you will find that the basic stages of writing a book report stay the same for college students.
+For that reason, you will find that the basic stages of writing a book report stay the same for college students that often pay someone to write a research paper.
 You are still expected to read the book, take notes, produce an introduction, summary, and a conclusion.
 However, your work must also include an analytical aspect.
 You have to talk about the history of the book, why the author felt compelled to write it, the target audience, and additional bibliographical data.